About Working Out Loud

 Working Out Loud Circles help you experience this for yourself.
 Circles are small peer support groups in which you build relationships related to a goal, using simple structured guides over 12 weeks.
 Over that time, you develop habits & a mindset you can apply to any goal.
 WOL Circles are now in over 40 countries and a wide range of organizations.

 I help organizations create more collaborative cultures – and help individuals access a better career and life – by spreading the practice of Working Out Loud.
-Services range from talks & workshops to customized training programs.
+That includes events and workshops to launch WOL in your company; integrating WOL into your on-boarding, talent development, and innovation programs; and helping you scale your own WOL movement across divisions and locations.
 Here are some of the companies where WOL is spreading.